Maintenance Terms and Definitions Guide

 Batch and Queue: This production technique entails creating multiple pieces before their immediate use, followed by transferring them to the subsequent operation.
 It holds significance in industrial maintenance and production workflows within warehouses and facilities.

-Bathtub Curve A bathtub curve is a visual representation of the failure rate of a product or group of products as they exceed their design lifetime.
+Bathtub Curve: A bathtub curve is a visual representation of the failure rate of a product or group of products as they exceed their design lifetime.

 Benchmarking: A process of measuring the performance of a company’s products, services, or processes against those of another business considered to be the best in the industry.